lhr-solar/BPS/Docs/source/How_To/coding-style.rst

 Library Names
 =============

-The name of the library depends on the layer that library is part of.
+The name of the library depends on the layer that the library is part of.

 Board Support Package (BSP)
 ---------------------------